CEINMS-RT/ReadTheDocs/docs/source/Troubleshooting [Windows].rst

 Contents
 --------

-When encountering issues with CEINMS, the following solutions might be adequate:
+When encountering issues with CEINMS-RT, the following solutions might be adequate:

 .. _TS repo access: